-Which 1app smart control mode should you use?
+Which 1app.energy Smart Control mode should you use?

 One home wants calmer battery behaviour and lower grid dependence.
 Another wants one adaptive setting that can balance tariff value, solar forecast, EV charging, and reserve.
 Another wants a simple cheap-window charge schedule with a battery target they choose directly.